LEARNAcademy/syllabus/cat-tinder/frontend/cat-read.md

 ## Challenge: Cat Index and Show
 As a developer, I have been commissioned to create an application where a user can see cute cats looking for friends.
 As a user, I can see a list of cats.
 I can click on a cat and see more information about that cat.
 I can also add cats to the list of cats looking for friends.
 If my work is acceptable to my client, I may also be asked to add the ability to remove a cat from the list as well as edit cat information.

-- As a developer, I can pass the cat mock data in state to my index component
+- As a developer, I can pass the cat mock data in state to my index component.
-- As a user, I can see a page that lists of all the cat names
+- As a user, I can see a page that lists of all the cat names.
-- As a developer, I can refactor the show route to pass the param of id for one cat
+- As a developer, I can refactor the show route to pass the param of id for one cat.
-- As a user, I can see a page featuring all the information for one cat
+- As a user, I can see a page featuring all the information for one cat.
-- As a user, I can click on a cat name and be taken to a page that shows me all the information about that cat
+- As a user, I can click on a cat name and be taken to a page that shows me all the information about that cat.

 ---
 [Back to Syllabus](../../README.md#cat-tinder-frontend)